-The Group's continued success is dependent on its ability to attract, recruit, retain and motivate its highly skilled workforce.
+The Group's continued success is Potential impact lependent on its ability to attract, ecruit, retain and motivate its highly skilled workforce.
 An inability to recruit and retain talented people could impact the Group's ability to maintain its financial performance and deliver its strategic objectives.
-If key staff leave or retire, there is a risk that knowledge or competitive advantage are lost.

-During 2024, year-on-year headcount growth was 14% and our approach to securing the right talent strengthened following the introduction of a new, enhanced recruitment process, the 'Rightmove Way of Recruiting'.
+If key staff leave or retire, there is a risk that knowledge or competitive advantage are lost. skilled workforce.
+Changes in the year Change from prior year During 2024, year-on-year headcount growth was 14% and our approach to securing the right talent strengthened following the introduction of a new, enhanced recruitment process, the 'Rightmove Way of Recruiting'.
 One in ten hires came from employee referrals; applications received were 56% higher than the prior year; and attrition remained at a sustainable and manageable rate.
 Our employer value proposition was reinforced through our LinkedIn employer brand, #RightmoveLife; an update of people policies and processes, whilst LinkedIn Learning was launched to enhance skills and open development opportunities for employees at all levels.
 For the first time, Rightmove was recognised as a Sunday Times Best Place to Work, whilst employee sentiment remained strong with 82% of employees saying Rightmove is a 'great place to work' in the annual Have Your Say survey.

-- The ability for all employees to participate in the success of the Group through the SIP and SAYE schemes. - Leveraging insights from engagement surveys, exit interviews and market trends, to proactively address retention risks and adapt to changing workforce needs. - · Commitment to diversity, equity and inclusion, that fosters a supportive environment and reduces turnover and builds long-term loyalty. - Succession planning at the Group leadership level, ensuring a pipeline for critical roles. - · On-demand learning available for all employees via LinkedIn Learning and Pluralsight. - Regular communication through Company-wide Town Hall meetings and informal Connection sessions for all employees with members of the Group Leadership Team. - · Commitment to flexible working practices, to provide the option of up to three days at home, with two set days in the office.
+Risk monitoring and mitigation The ability for all employees to participate in the success of the Group through the SIP and SAYE schemes.
+Leveraging insights from engagement surveys, exit interviews and market trends, to proactively address retention risks and adapt to changing workforce needs.
+Commitment to diversity, equity and inclusion, that fosters a supportive environment and reduces turnover and builds long-term loyalty.
+Succession planning at the Group leadership level, ensuring a pipeline for critical roles.
+On-demand learning available for all employees via LinkedIn Learning and Pluralsight.
+Regular communication through Company-wide Town Hall meetings and informal Connection sessions for all employees with members of the Group Leadership Tean Commitment to flexible working practices, to provide the option of up to three days at home, with two set days in the office.